AnisMorsli/AnisMorsli/README.md

 <h1 align="center">Hi 👋, I'm Anis Morsli</h1>
-<h3 align="center">I'm a Full-Stack web developer, Specializing in MERN Stack.I'm currently expanding my knowledge on the front-end development, If you're a business seeking a web presence or are looking to hire, contact me on one of my social or email</h3>
+<h3 align="center">I'm a Full-Stack web developer, Specializing in MERN Stack.I'm currently expanding my knowledge on the front-end development, If you're a business seeking a web presence or are looking to hire, contact me on one of my socials or just email me </h3>

 <h3 align="left">Languages and Tools:</h3>